 On June 6 our regular noon meeting will be at the rare Charitable Resource Reserve where we will enjoy a gourmet boxed lunch, presentation and trail walk.

-Events Calendar –>Events List, or you can respond to the email invitations that you receive.
+Details are on our website: Events Calendar –>Events List, or respond to the email invitations that are sent.

 KidsAbility Sensory Garden Maintenance Project